Celestial fields on the string and the Schwarzian action: Introduction

 A discrete equation of motion has been derived by the author in \cite{Vegh:2016hwq}.
 Precisely the same equations are satisfied when the worldsheet is coupled to a background two-form whose field strength is proportional to the volume form of AdS$_3$ \cite{Vegh:2016fcm}.
 (A certain value for the coupling gives the $SL(2)$ WZW model.)
 This non-linear discrete equation has appeared in the context of exact discretization in the mathematics literature \cite{suris}.

-In this paper, we will take a smooth limit of segmented strings: we will recast the string equations of motion in terms of two fields $b(z, \bar z)$ and $w(z, \bar z)$ (or {\it black} and {\it white}) where $z$ and $\bar z$ are null coordinates on the worldsheet.
+In this paper, we will take a smooth limit of segmented strings: we will recast the string equations of motion in terms of two fields $b(z^-, z^+)$ and $w(z^-, z^+)$ (or {\it black} and {\it white}) where $z^\pm$ are null coordinates on the worldsheet.
 We will see how the $b$ and $w$ fields are related to the sinh-Gordon field.
 An advantage of this approach is that the string embedding can be obtained directly without solving an auxiliary scattering problem.
+The $b$ and $w$ fields are $\RR^{2,2}$ analogs of coordinates on the so-called {\it celestial sphere} which is the sphere at null infinity in Minkowski spacetime \cite{Pasterski:2016qvg} (see also the recent paper \cite{Atanasov:2021oyu} for the scattering problem in $(2,2)$ signature).
+Hence, we will sometimes refer to these fields as {\it celestial variables}.

 The paper is organized as follows.
 Section 2 discusses the Nambu-Goto string in AdS$_3$ spacetime and describes the discrete equation of motion that is based on boundary time fields.
 Section 3 introduces the new formalism by taking a continuum limit.
 It is shown how to compute the string embedding from the new variables and the relationship to the generalized sinh-Gordon equation is clarified.
 The section also discusses possible actions from which the equations of motion can be derived.
 Section 4 discusses a few concrete examples where the string embeddings contain cusps.
 Section 5 derives the celebrated Schwarzian action using the new approach.
 By putting either of the $b$ or $w$ fields on-shell, an exact worldsheet action is derived which contains the Schwarzian derivative of the other field.
-The paper ends with a summary of the results and an outlook.
+The paper ends with a summary of the results and an appendix in which the celestial fields are related to the spinor solutions of an auxiliary scattering problem.